 Participants attending live can request a certificate of attendance for 1.5 hours of Continuing Education during the event.
 They can request a digital badge after the webinar, once they are contacted by CERCLL after the event.

-Participants who require closed captions or ASL at the time of CERCLL’s events should request this at least a week in advance by emailing CERCLL at firstname.lastname@example.org..
+Participants who require closed captions or an ASL interpreter during CERCLL’s events should make this request at least a week in advance by emailing CERCLL at firstname.lastname@example.org.